Southeastern Conference: Rivalries

 The Lady Vols have historically been one of the nation's dominant programs in that sport.
 Starting in the mid-1990s, UConn has emerged as Tennessee's main rival for national prominence.
 The Huskies won four national titles between 2000 and 2004; in three of those years, their opponent in the NCAA final was Tennessee.
 Connecticut also defeated Tennessee in the 1995 Championship game, the Huskies' first-ever title.
 The Naismith Memorial Basketball Hall of Fame brokered a deal that saw the teams renew their rivalry with a home-and-home series in 2020 and 2021, and both schools extended the series through 2023.

 Softball

 National championships, Women's College World Series, and NCAA tournament appearances

-Southeastern Conference softball programs have combined to win four NCAA softball championships as SEC members.
-Florida has won two, and Alabama and Texas have won one national championship each as SEC members.
+Southeastern Conference softball programs have combined to win five NCAA softball championships as SEC members.
+Florida and Texas have each won two national championships, and Alabama has won one, as SEC members.
 Oklahoma has won eight and Texas A&M has won two championships prior to joining the SEC.
 Twelve SEC teams have advanced to the Women's College World Series at least once in their history.
 Fourteen SEC schools (Alabama, Arkansas, Auburn, Florida, Georgia, Kentucky, LSU, Mississippi State, Missouri, Oklahoma, South Carolina, Tennessee, Texas, Texas A&M) are among the national top 50 in all-time NCAA tournament appearances.